Who is this for? Salesforce Administrators

 - Save the screen, save and activate the flow.

-Here is how this flow looks when we run it using Debug option.
+Here is how this flow looks when we run it using the Debug option.

 Embed flows in Lightning Communities